Last Updated: July 20, 2020

 That’s the great value of a CFAR insurance coverage.
 If you booked your trip after travel advisories became in effect, and they’re still in place when you’re due to travel, your CFAR insurance may cover some eligible expenses.
 See your policy for details.

-Q: Can I buy travel insurance to cover COVID-19 related illness?
+Q: Can I get travel insurance to cover COVID-19 related illness?

-However, even though COVID-19 is a known risk, our travel insurance partner, Allianz will cover Trip Cancellation claims if you become sick due to COVID-19 in Canada before your departure and need to cancel your trip.
+However, even though COVID-19 is a known risk, our travel insurance partner, Allianz will cover Trip Cancellation claims if you become sick due to COVID-19 in Canada before your departure and need to cancel your trip, if you have purchased an Allianz policy that includes this benefit.

 As always, refer to your specific policy to see your coverage details and limitations.